Endoscopic nasopharyngectomy

 Endoscopic nasopharyngectomy is a form of endoscopic surgery to treat nasopharyngeal carcinoma.
-This type of cancer is commonly treated with radiation therapy and chemotherapy, but endoscopic operation offers an alternative treatment especially when the radiation therapy fails.
+This type of cancer is commonly treated with radiation therapy and chemotherapy, but endoscopic operation offers an alternative treatment, especially when the radiation therapy fails.

-In the early stages oncology, endoscopic surgeries were considered to be radical treatment despite the surgery being minimally invasive.
-The surgery is effective the treatment of recently diagnosed localized nasopharyngeal cancer for stage I patients.
+In the early stages of oncology, endoscopic surgeries were considered to be radical treatment, despite the surgery being minimally invasive.
+The surgery is effective in the treatment of recently diagnosed localized nasopharyngeal cancer for stage I patients.

 Patient selection is extremely important in order to avoid surgical complications.
-Patients diagnosed with rT1 or rT2 tumors, and some rT3 tumors may be candidates for the surgery.
+Patients diagnosed with rT1 or rT2 tumors, and some rT3 tumors, may be candidates for the surgery.